apache/spark/README.md

 Currently, SparkR supports running on YARN with the `yarn-client` mode.
 These steps show how to build SparkR with YARN support and run SparkR programs on a YARN cluster:

 ```
-# assumes Java, R, rJava, yarn, spark etc. are installed on the whole cluster.
+# assumes Java, R, yarn, spark etc. are installed on the whole cluster.
 cd SparkR-pkg/
 USE_YARN=1 SPARK_YARN_VERSION=2.4.0 SPARK_HADOOP_VERSION=2.4.0 ./install-dev.sh
 ```